cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 ## Setting up Keplr

-First, the easiest part, open Google Chrome on your computer and go to the [Keplr extension page](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap).
-Alternatively, you can search by yourself for Keplr in the [Chrome extensions store](https://chrome.google.com/webstore/search/Keplr).
-Indeed, it is always good practice to be a bit suspicious of links to wallets as sometimes fraudulent ones are published to steal from you.
-Good thing, Keplr is mentioned and linked in the [Cosmos ecosystem overview page](https://cosmos.network/ecosystem/wallets), lending it some credibility.
+First, the easiest part.
+Open Google Chrome on your computer and go to the [Keplr extension page](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap).
+Alternatively, you can search for Keplr in the [Chrome extensions store](https://chrome.google.com/webstore/search/Keplr).
+Indeed, it is always good practice to be a bit suspicious of links to wallet software because of the possibility of fraudulent software designed to steal from you.
+Keplr is mentioned and linked in the [Cosmos ecosystem overview page](https://cosmos.network/ecosystem/wallets), lending it some credibility.

-When it is installed, it should be available in your list of extensions when you click on the icon in the top-right corner of Chrome:
+When it is installed, it should be available in your list of extensions when you click on the icon (puzzle piece) in the top-right corner of Chrome:

 ![Keplr seen as an extension in Google Chrome](./images/keplr-as-extension.png)

-You can go ahead and pin it if you want.
+Go ahead and pin it if you want.

 <HighlightBox type="warn">